 With good credit, you could even consider the Amazon Prime Rewards Visa Signature Card, which lets you earn 5 percent back at Amazon.com and Whole Foods Market, as well as 2 percent back on purchases with restaurants, gas stations and drugstores.
 You also earn 1 percent back on all other purchases made with this card and get the benefit of a traditional Visa credit card (meaning you can use it at millions of retailers and merchants around the globe).

-If you’re on the fence about an Amazon Credit Builder card but you have poor credit, you should know there are plenty of other cards to consider.
+If you’re on the fence about the Amazon Secured Card but you have poor credit, there are plenty of other cards to consider.
 We suggest comparing all the top secured credit cards on the market today, including ones that let you earn rewards on your spending.